kakkapriyesh/Natural-Convection-in-cavity-using-MPI/README.md

 # kakkapriyesh-MPI_in_Python
 These codes will be useful for engineers (CFD/FEM) to learn MPI.The code is universal for any aspect ratio and other parameters.
+MPI does not support Python and the underlying library for MPI is in C++.
 Following are the codes:
  a) Stream_vorticity_formulations: Heated cavity is being solved using stream vorticity formulation and parallel processors.
  b) Tag, Ring are the methods to pass data among the processors.